glococo/MyFit-PWA/README.md

 There is always room to be improved, like:
-- use fallback method navigator.bluetooth.requestDevice for read last completed measurement (this method will not be able to listen BLE broadcast packets)
+- use fallback method to read last completed measurement (navigator.bluetooth.requestDevice) (this method will not be able to listen BLE broadcast packets)
 - Read Xiaomi Mi Scale 2 measurements history memory
-- Make a multilanguage UI with persistent storage, and so on...
+- Make a multilanguage UI, and so on...

 ## Compatibility
 You must be using Chrome 79+ with the chrome://flags/#enable-experimental-web-platform-features flag enabled